 Do fireworks scare your pet?
-In the state of South Carolina, fireworks are legal most places on any day that ends in a “Y,” and that can be problematic for pet owners.
-Most large holiday firework displays have been canceled for this fourth of July, due to health concerns involving large crowds.
+In the state of South Carolina, fireworks are legal in most places on any day that ends in a “Y,” and that can be problematic for pet owners.
+Most large holiday firework displays have been canceled this year, due to health concerns involving large crowds.

 Firework retailers have seen a considerable increase in sales.
 That means that now the show will be brought to your front door, to the dismay of your pets.
 The good news is that there are things you can do to help your pet stay safe, while the humans are enjoying the pyrotechnics.